olviko/RssPercolator/README.md

 RssPercolator
 =============

-RssPercolator is a .NET library used for downloading, aggregating, and filtering RSS feeds.
+RssPercolator is a small .NET library used for downloading, aggregating, and filtering RSS feeds.
+Developed out of frustration with [Yahoo Pipes](https://pipes.yahoo.com/pipes/).

 Features
 --

-- Support for RSS 2.0 and Atom for input and output
+- RSS and Atom feed formats
-- Asynchronous feed download
+- Asynchronous multi-feed download
-- Suport for multiple sources and multiple destinations
+- Multiple sources and multiple destinations
-- Filters (string match, wildcards, and Regex)
+- Feed filters (string match, wildcards, and Regex)
-- Support for saving and loading settings from a file

 Example
 --